atchutchi/Ndjar/README.md

 ### Media
 - The logo of the project was created by me.
+- Screenshot of the responsive where taken from (https://ui.dev/amiresponsive?url=https://atchutchi.github.io/Ndjar/)
 - To create Skeleton of the project it was used the Balsamiq wireframe (https://balsamiq.cloud/sf5rzkr/pcm5qyn/r0DFF).
 - The images from the webpage was downloaded at Freepik and Unsplash (https://www.freepik.com/) (https://unsplash.com/).
 - The SDG images was downloaded at Wikipedia.